caichengjun01/caichengjun01.github.io/_pages/teaching.md

 author_profile: true
 ---

+## Teaching activities @ CityU DG

+- Lecturer for course IS5312 (Analytical Programming with Python) at Fall 2024

 ## Teaching activities @ CityU HK

 -	Tutorial lecturer for course CS6290 (Privacy-enhancing Technologies) at Fall 2019 and 2020.